 In Asana, you can organize your assignments by dividing them into three basic categories like Today, Later and Upcoming.
 A useful scheduling feature lets you plan something for the future and have it show up at a determined time.
 The app also offers super handy keyboard shortcuts.

-If you feel like you don’t need a whole task managing app to deal with your projects, Wunderlist offers a minimalistic but powerful way to make simple or advanced to-do lists across all your devices.
+If you feel like you don’t need a whole task managing app to deal with your projects, Microsoft To Do offers a minimalistic but powerful way to make simple or advanced to-do lists across all your devices.

 You can also categorize your lists, add subtasks, pictures, notes, audio snippets, set reminders, and share lists with others.